MessageSquare0%+

 Most retail organizations track turnover as a lagging indicator.
 Someone leaves, HR logs it, the number goes up.
 The quarterly report lands on a VP's desk.
 By then, the next wave of departures is already in motion.

-The standard toolkit — annual engagement surveys, paper exit interviews, manager check-ins — was designed for office environments with stable schedules, consistent internet access, and employees who stay long enough to complete a survey cycle.
+The standard toolkit — annual engagement forms, paper exit interviews, manager check-ins — was designed for office environments with stable schedules, consistent internet access, and employees who stay long enough to complete a full cycle.

 Retail workers face a different reality:

-- Irregular schedules make survey timing arbitrary.
-A pulse survey sent on Tuesday misses everyone who works weekends only.
+• Irregular schedules make timing arbitrary.
+A pulse form sent on Tuesday misses everyone who works weekends only.

-- High anonymity skepticism.
-Frontline staff in retail environments routinely doubt that survey responses stay anonymous, especially when their store has under 15 employees.
+• High anonymity skepticism.
+Frontline staff in retail environments routinely doubt that responses stay anonymous, especially when their store has under 15 employees.

-- Language barriers.
-A workforce spanning dozens of nationalities needs more than a survey translated into three languages.
+• Language barriers.
+A workforce spanning dozens of nationalities needs more than a static form translated into three languages.

 The result: the data you collect about why people leave is thin, biased, and delayed.
 Your retail turnover rate tells you the "what."
 It tells you almost nothing about the "how to fix it."